Scientific Advisory Board

 Distinguished Class Research Director at CNRS, French National Center of Scientific Research (Emeritus) and Group Leader, Past President of the French National Academy of Sciences, and Professor of Biology at the University of Strasbourg Institute for Advanced Science

-Dr. Hoffmann’s research has focused on studies of the development and the defense reactions of insects.
+Dr. Jules Hoffman joined the Scientific Advisory Board of Abide Therapeutics in (Date).
+His research has focused on studies of the development and the defense reactions of insects.
 In exploring the potent antimicrobial mechanisms of Drosophila as a paradigm for innate immune defenses, he and his group have determined the role of Toll receptors in fighting infections.

-Dr. Hoffmann received his Ph.D. in Biology from the University of Strasbourg.
-He completed postdoctoral studies at the Institut für Physiologische Chemie at Philipps Universität in Marburg an der Lahn, Germany.
 He is a Member of the French National Academy of Sciences, where he served as Vice-President (2005-06) and President (2007-08).
 He is also a Member of the European Molecular Biology Organization (EMBO) and the German National Academy of Sciences Leopoldina.
 Dr. Hoffmann is a Foreign Associate of the US National Academy of Sciences, the American Academy of Arts and Sciences, and the Russian Academy of Sciences.
 He is the recipient of many international awards including the Canada Gairdner Award (2011), the Nobel Prize for Physiology or Medicine (2011), the Alexander von Humbold Price, the Robert Koch Prize, and the Lewis Rosenstiel Prize.
 Dr. Hoffmann has published over 250 articles and edited several volumes.
+He received his Ph.D. in Biology from the University of Strasbourg.
+He completed postdoctoral studies at the Institut für Physiologische Chemie at Philipps Universität in Marburg an der Lahn, Germany.

 NANCY A. THORNBERRY